globaleaks/GlobaLeaks-0.1/GuideToCustomization.md

 # Presentation
-For customizing the look of your site you should be looking at globaleaks/applications/globaleaks/views/. layout.html - Contains the main layout included in every page
+For customizing the look of your site you should be looking at globaleaks/applications/globaleaks/views/.

+* layout.html - Contains the main layout included in every page

     * For customizing the logo in every page look for "header" and replace the image with your own logo.

-inside globaleaks/applications/globaleaks/static you will find all the .css files.
-The main css file is base.css.
+Inside globaleaks/applications/globaleaks/static you will find all the .css files.

+* base.css - the main .css file